putztzu/docker-cheat-sheet/README.md

 A typical container life-cycle might be
 - Launch a generic container from a generic image
 - Access the console and modify the application as it's running from inside the container
 - Commit your container, thereby creating a new image which now contains your configuration modifications.

-Note: the following line is useful info from the prefork, but needs a new home.

-* __Containers are not limited to running a single command or process.__  You can use [supervisord](http://docs.docker.io/examples/using_supervisord/) or [runit](https://github.com/phusion/baseimage-docker).
+When you stop and next time start your new container, it will retain your changes.

-### Common Container Commands
+### Common Container management commands

 * [`docker run`](http://docs.docker.io/reference/commandline/cli/#run) creates a container.
 * [`docker stop`](http://docs.docker.io/reference/commandline/cli/#stop) stops it.